Same Ol' Situation (S.O.S.)

 "Same Ol' Situation (S.O.S.)" is a song by Mötley Crüe from their 1989 album Dr. Feelgood.
 Released in 1990 as the album's fifth single, it peaked at #78 on the Billboard Hot 100 and #34 on the Mainstream Rock charts.
 According to VH1 Classic All-Time Top 10, the song is about lesbianism.

 Music video

 The video was shot July 7, 1990 during a concert at the Alpine Valley Music Theatre.
 The video is dedicated to their fans.

+Theme

+The song tells a story about a boy meeting two girls, and in the end, the two women end up together.